 The automation of remediation processes is still only marginally deployed.
 Although it is technically possible (deployment of a blacklist on a proxy/firewall, isolation of a station/server using an EDR, deletion of emails from mailboxes via Office 365, etc.), organizations still prefer to rely on manual implementation.

-Either the teams in charge have direct access to the solution and a task will be assigned to them, or the SOAR takes care of automatically creating a ticket to a third party tool such as an ITSM (IT Service management).
-A good knowledge of the risks and an up-to-date repository to identify critical servers, VIPs and administrators are necessary to avoid or limit collateral damage as much as possible.
+Either the teams in charge have direct access to the solution and a task will be assigned to them, or the SOAR takes care of automatically creating a ticket to a third-party tool such as an ITSM (IT Service management).
+Good knowledge of the risks and an up-to-date repository to identify critical servers, VIPs and administrators are necessary to avoid or limit collateral damage as much as possible.
 A decision tree can then be built based on the information collected.

 Although paradoxical, the first difficulty observed seems to be the management of human resources.
 As solutions are rarely plug-and-play and faced with the reality of a lack of IT security skills, deployments are much more complex and time-consuming than expected.
 A clearly quantifiable return on investment is therefore rarely achieved in the first few months of such a project.